Can you guess what gives this Champagne cocktail its peachy-pink blush? After I sampled a glass of it, I just had to find out.

 The blush pink ingredient?
 Campari - that and the pale peach mandarin orange-flavored liqueur, Mandarine Napoléon.
 There's a little gin splashed in for good measure too.

-makes 2 or more cocktails
+Makes 2 or more cocktails

 Champagne or other white sparkling wine (Hillary uses prosecco)

-2 parts Campari (Hillary used 1 ounce)
+1 ounce Campari (Hillary used 1 ounce)

-2 parts Mandarine Napoléon or other orange-flavored liqueur (Hillary used 1 ounce - and often substitutes Cointreau.
+1 ounce Mandarine Napoléon or other orange-flavored liqueur (Hillary used 1 ounce - and often substitutes Cointreau.
 Grand Marnier could also be swapped in.)

-1 part gin (The original called for equal parts Campari, Mandarine, and gin, but Hillary adapted it to use a little less - in this case, about 1/2 ounce)
+1/2 ounce gin (The original called for equal parts Campari, Mandarine, and gin, but Hillary adapted it to use a little less - in this case, about 1/2 ounce)

 Mix Campari, Mandarine Napoléon (or Cointreau), and gin together in a measuring cup.
 Pour a small quantity (about half an inch - or more or less according to taste) into the bottom of two champagne flutes.
 Top up with sparkling wine.
 Repeat as desired.